katsujukou/purescript-halogen-helix/README.md

       ]
 ```

-For a bit more realistic example, please refer to the `example` director, which contains a very simple Todo app.
+For a bit more realistic example, please refer to the `example` directory, which contains a very simple Todo app.

 ## Middlewares